Altium-Designer-addons/scripts-libraries/Scripts - PCB/QuickSilk/README.md

 For example:
     - clicking in the upper-right octant (~45°) will set autoposition to "Right-Above"
     - clicking in the bottom octant (~270°) will set autoposition to "Center-Below"
-- After clicking the position location, script will automatically move the Designator/Comment toward the component (within 120 mil) as close as it can while clearing silkscreen, pads, component bodies, etc.
+- After clicking the position location, script will automatically move the Designator/Comment toward the component as close as it can while clearing silkscreen, pads, component bodies, etc.
     - Default behavior is to place Designator/Comment with 0° rotation *relative to the component orientation*, only taking objects in the parent component into account.
 Free silkscreen and other components' designators and pads will be ignored.
     - **CLEARANCE MODE:** Hold CTRL while clicking the location to NOT ignore objects outside the parent component
         - In this mode, AutoMove will attempt up to 30 mils (in 5mil steps) of nudging in each perpendicular direction to try to find a passing solution